amahzoon/genmul/README.md

 # GenMul (version 1)

 GenMul is a multiplier generator which outputs multiplier circuits in Verilog.
 The input size of a multiplier and each multiplier stage can be configured with GenMul.
-For more information visit [sca-verification website](http://www.sca-verification.org).
+For more information visit [www.sca-verification.org](http://www.sca-verification.org).
+There you can also run GenMul via Browser.

 ## Clone